silverwind/versions/README.md

   Semantically increment a project's version in multiple files.

   Commands:
     patch                 Increment patch 0.0.x version
     minor                 Increment minor 0.x.0 version
     major                 Increment major x.0.0 version

   Arguments:
    files                  Files to do version replacement in.
-The nearest package.json and package-lock.json will
+The nearest package.json and package-lock.json
-                             always be included unless the -P argument is given
+                          will always be included unless the -P argument is given
   Options:
     -b, --base <version>  Base version to use.
-Default is parsed from the nearest package.json -c, --command <command>  Run a command after files are updated but before git commit and tag -d, --date [<date>]      Replace dates in format YYYY-MM-DD with current or given date -r, --replace <str>      Additional replacement in the format "s#regexp#replacement#flags" -P, --packageless        Do not include package.json and package-lock.json unless explicitely given -g, --gitless            Do not create a git commit and tag -a, --all                Add all modified files to the git commit instead of only the ones modified by this program -p, --prefix             Prefix git tags with a "v" character -m, --message <str>      Custom tag and commit message, can be given multiple times.
+Default is parsed from the nearest package.json -c, --command <cmd>   Run a command after files are updated but before git commit and tag -d, --date [<date>]   Replace dates in format YYYY-MM-DD with current or given date -r, --replace <str>   Additional replacement in the format "s#regexp#replacement#flags" -P, --packageless     Do not include package.json and package-lock.json unless explicitely given -g, --gitless         Do not create a git commit and tag -a, --all             Add all changed files to the commit instead of only the ones modified by this tool -p, --prefix          Prefix git tags with a "v" character -m, --message <str>   Custom tag and commit message, can be given multiple times.
 The token _VER_ is available in these messages to fill in the new version -C, --changelog       Generate a changelog since the base version tag or if absent, the latest tag, which will be appended to the tag and commit messages -v, --version         Print the version
     -h, --help            Print this help

   Examples:
     $ versions patch